voun7/PaddleX/docs/pipeline_usage/instructions/pipeline_CLI_usage.en.md

         --save_path ./output/ \
         --topk 5
 ```

 This single step completes the inference prediction and saves the prediction results.
-Explanations for the relevant parameters are as follows:
+Explanations for the relevant
+parameters are as follows:

-* `pipeline`: The name of the pipeline or the local path to the pipeline configuration file, such as the pipeline name "image_classification", or the path to the pipeline configuration file "path/to/image_classification.yaml";
+* `pipeline`: The name of the pipeline or the local path to the pipeline configuration file, such as the pipeline name "
+  image_classification", or the path to the pipeline configuration file "path/to/image_classification.yaml";
-* `input`: The path to the data file to be predicted, supporting local file paths, local directories containing data files to be predicted, and file URL links;
+* `input`: The path to the data file to be predicted, supporting local file paths, local directories containing data
+  files to be predicted, and file URL links;
 * `device`: Used to set the inference device.
 If set for GPU, you can specify the card number, such as "cpu", "gpu:2".
   By default, if a GPU is available, GPU 0 will be used; otherwise, the CPU will be used;
 * `save_path`: The save path for prediction results.
 By default, the prediction results will not be saved;
 * `use_hpip`: Enable the high-performance inference plugin;
 * `hpi_config`: The high-performance inference configuration;
 * _`inference hyperparameters`_: Different pipelines support different inference hyperparameter settings.
+And the
-And the priority of this parameter is greater than the pipeline default configuration.
-Such as the image classification pipeline, it supports `topk` parameter.
+  priority of this parameter is greater than the pipeline default configuration.
+Such as the image classification
+  pipeline, it supports `topk` parameter.
 Please refer to the specific pipeline description document for details.

 ### 2. Custom Pipeline Configuration

 If you need to modify the pipeline, you can get the configuration file and modify it.
-Still taking the image classification pipeline as an example, the way to retrieve the configuration file is as follows:
+Still taking the image
+classification pipeline as an example, the way to retrieve the configuration file is as follows:

 ```bash
 paddlex --get_pipeline_config image_classification